Appealing a decision to the Labour Court

 - Any other person with the permission of the Labour Court

 If you do not have a representative to present your case, the Labour Court will ensure that you are not at a disadvantage as a result of this.
-You should make sure you have all the relevant documents, such as a P45 or a P60.

 Labour Court hearings on appeals are in public unless the Labour Court decides that they should be in private (or partly in private) because of special circumstances.
 The Labour Court has wide powers to require witnesses to attend and to take evidence on oath.